 So basically his tattoos were a big fuck you to the world.
 He “hated pretty much everything and everybody.”
 But they inspired others to start treating him positively and, in response, he became a positive person.

 Sometime after this article was published, Genest was “discovered” and since then he’s done quite a bit of modeling and acting.
 His life is certainly different now, but the happiness his tattoos brought him didn’t come from the fame and fortune, it came before all that, just from people being friendly.
 An awesome example of the self-fulfilling stereotype.

-NOTE: This post appeared in 2009 and was fleshed out for a two-page essay for Contexts magazine.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+NOTE: This post appeared in 2009 and was fleshed out for a two-page essay for Contexts magazine.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.